andrewdavidmackenzie/flow/lib/flow_definition.md

 An output IO can be connected to multiple inputs (the data is copied to each one when produced).

 ## Function Reference
-name - the name of the function. source - the source file where it is implemented
+alias - the name of the function. source - the source file where it is implemented

 A function can consume data on 0 or more IOs (it must have all available in order to run)